martinjvickers/SLURM-cheat-sheet/README.md

 ## Submitting an array of tasks

-This is useful when you wish to run the same program on several files.
+This is useful when you wish to run the same program with the same parameters on several files.
 In your job submission file you would have something like the following;

 	#!/bin/bash -e
 	#SBATCH -p nbi-short